 Pin No. Pin Name Pin Function 1 BOOT1 Bootstrap Supply for PWM 1.
-This pin powers the high-side MOSFET driver.
-2 UGATE1 High-Side Driver of PWM 1.
-This pin provides the gate drive for the converter's high-side MOSFET.
-Connect this pin to the Gate of high-side MOSFET.
+This pin powers the high side MOSFET driver.
+2 UGATE1 High Side Gate Driver of PWM 1.
+This pin provides the gate drive for the converter's high side MOSFET.
+Connect this pin to the Gate of high side MOSFET.
 3 EN Enable Control Input.
-Drive EN higher than 1.6V to turn on the controller, lower than 0.8V to turn it off.
-If the EN pin is open, it will be pulled to high by internal circuit.
+Active high input.
 4 PSI Power Saving Interface.
-When the voltage is pulled below 0.8V, the deviver will operate into 1 phase DEM.
-When the voltage is between 2.4V to 5.5V, device will operate into 2 phases force CCM.
+When the voltage is pulled below 0.8V, the device will operate into 1 phase DEM.
+When the voltage is between 1.2V to 1.8V, the device will operate into 1 phase force CCM.
+When the voltage is between 2.4V to 5.5V, the device will operate into 2 phase force CCM.
 5 VID Programming Output Voltage Control Input.
 Refer to PWM-VID Dynamic Voltage Control.
 6 REFADJ Reference Adjustment Output.
 Refer to PWM-VID Dynamic Voltage Control.
 7 REFIN External Reference Input.
 8 VREF Reference Voltage Output.
-This is a high precision voltage reference (2V) from the VREF pin to the RGND pin.
+This is a high precision voltage reference (2V) from the VREF pin to RGND pin.
 9 TON ON-Time/Switching Frequency Adjustment Input.
+Connect a 100pF ceramic capacitor between C TON and ground is optional for noise immunity enhancement.
 10 RGND Negative Remote Sense Input.
 Connect this pin to the ground of output load.
-11 VSNS Positive Remote Sense Input.
+11 SS Soft-Start Time Setting.
+Connect an external capacitor to adjust soft-start time.
+When the external capacitor is removed, the internal soft-start function will be chose.
+12 VSNS Positive Remote Sense Input.
 Connect this pin to the positive terminal of output load.
+13 PGOOD Power Good Indicator Output.
+Active high open drain output.
+14 UGATE2 High Side Gate Driver of PWM 2.
+This pin provides the gate drive for the converter's high side MOSFET.
+Connect this pin to the Gate of high side MOSFET.